Modern spy satellites in an age of space wars | DW | 25.08.2020

 "Any country that's able to launch satellites is also able to destroy them by launching an object that will slam into [a target].
 And countries have demonstrated that — America, China and Russia have been rumored to be doing it," says Norris.
 But he says that the very fact that there are so many satellites now — commercial and military — may prevent a government from starting a war like that, because there are simply too many satellites to knock out.

-"But if countries start putting weapons in space, that could start an escalation," warns Norris.
+"But if countries put weapons in space, that could start an escalation," warns Norris.
 "It would violate the Outer Space Treaty and once you've done that, who knows what could happen."

 We may already be seeing signs of an escalation.
 India was outraged when a Chinese satellite allegedly surveilled Ladakh, a disputed area between India, Pakistan and China.
 But then India also flew one over Tibet, another disputed area.
 India has openly shot one of its own satellites out of the sky — just to prove it can.
 And France says it's investing in space lasers.